 Can lead to irrational decisions

-Because choices are made in real-time, active trading may be stressful.
-The trader must make judgments with each price change: Should you stay or should you leave?
+Active trading can be stressful as traders must make decisions in real-time with each price change.
+Should you stay or should you leave?
 Is it possible to move the trailing stop?
 Do you want to change the profit target?
+Because discipline, like a muscle, may get exhausted under such stress, it can lead to bad trading judgments.

 Are there any advantages of a trailing stop loss?